What is Hydralazine?

 Frequently Asked Questions

-Hydralazine belongs to the class of medications that are known as vasodilators.
+Hydralazine belongs to the class of medications known as vasodilators.
 It works by relaxing blood vessels and allowing blood to flow more freely throughout the body.

-It works by relaxing blood vessels and increasing blood & oxygen supply to the heart while decreasing its workload.
-The hydrochlorothiazide is a thiazide diuretic, which reduces the amount of water in the body by acting on the kidneys to increase the flow of urine.
+No, hydralazine is not a diuretic.
+It works by relaxing blood vessels and increasing blood and oxygen supply to the heart while decreasing its workload.
+Thiazide diuretics, such as hydrochlorothiazide, act on the kidneys to increase urine flow, but hydralazine itself does not have this effect.

-You should not take it when you are allergic to hydralazine, or if you have coronary artery disease or rheumatic heart disease affecting the mitral valve, you should not use it.
+You should not take hydralazine if you are allergic to it, or if you have coronary artery disease or rheumatic heart disease affecting the mitral valve.

-No, because it is not a water pill, it is not known to increase the frequency with which you urinate.
-It lowers blood pressure by relaxing your blood vessels.
+No, hydralazine is not known to increase urination frequency.
+It lowers blood pressure by relaxing blood vessels, not by acting as a diuretic.

-Although the oral tablet does not cause drowsiness, it may have other side effects.
+Hydralazine does not typically cause drowsiness, but it may have other side effects such as dizziness or headaches.

 If you only need one dose per day, take it in the morning after breakfast.
-If you take more than one dose per day, the last dose should be taken no later than 6 p.m., unless otherwise directed by your doctor.
+If you take multiple doses per day, the last dose should be taken no later than 6 p.m., unless otherwise directed by your doctor.

-Adults—10 milligrams (mg) four times per day at first.
-Your dose may be adjusted by your doctor as needed.
-However, the typical dose is no more than 50 mg four times per day.
-Children—The dose is determined by your doctor and is based on body weight.
+The typical starting dose for adults is 10 milligrams (mg) four times per day.
+Your doctor may adjust your dose as needed, but the usual dose is no more than 50 mg four times per day.
+For children, the dose is determined by the doctor based on body weight.

 Disclaimer: The information provided herein is accurate, updated and complete as per the best practices of the Company.
 Please note that this information should not be treated as a replacement for physical medical consultation or advice.
 We do not guarantee the accuracy and the completeness of the information so provided.
 The absence of any information and/or warning to any drug shall not be considered and assumed as an implied assurance of the Company.
 We do not take any responsibility for the consequences arising out of the aforementioned information and strongly recommend you for a physical consultation in case of any queries or doubts.